dm-guy/utm-alternative/README.md

 <h6>Updates</h6>

 AUG 19 2016<br />
-<b>Release 2.0:</b> Thanks bobbylechuga and svensson-david for additions and inspiration.
+<b>Release 2.0:</b> Thanks bobbylechuga and svensson-david for additions and inspiration.<br />
--adding the timestamp of the session was <b>removed</b> from 2.0.
-Will be added in the future.
+-Support using utm_campaign tags as requested <br />
--Support using utm_campaign tags as requested
+-Now populates the cookie on each visit<br />
--Now populates the cookie on each visit
+-Less code and cleaner, easier to customize (but will work absolutely fine out of the box)<br />
--Less code and cleaner, easier to customize (but will work absolutely fine out of the box)
+-Adding the timestamp of the session was <b>removed</b> from 2.0.
+Will be added in the future. <br />

 AUG 07 2015<br />
 Added notes for implementation "Tagging URLs.md"